Against the Tyranny of Pure States in Quantum Theory: Pure States in Quantum Mechanics

 \section{Pure States in Quantum Mechanics}

-The notion of {\it pure state} plays an essential role within the many debates that take place today within the orthodox literature discussing about Quantum Mechanics (QM) as well as within its most recent technical developments and applications within quantum information processing.
-Its role, introduced during the axiomatic formulation of the theory in the 1930s, has become increasingly dominant establishing an ontological primacy over the so called {\it mixed states}.
+Today, the notion of {\it pure state} plays an essential role within the ongoing research that takes place in the context of what is considered to be the ``Standard'' version of Quantum Mechanics (QM).\footnote{Even though there are many interpretations of QM, some of which change the mathematical formalism of the theory (e.g., Bohm and GRW), there is a ``Standard'' version of QM which is taught in Universities all around the world.} The kernel role of {\it pure state} has also affected the fields {\it Quantum Foundations} and {\it Quantum Information} through its centrality regarding the definition of quantum entanglement.
+This notion was introduced during the axiomatic formulation of the theory in the 1930s, and has become increasingly dominant establishing also an ontological primacy over the so called {\it mixed states}.
 As explained by David Mermin \cite[p.
 758]{Mermin98b}: ``[P]eople distinguish between pure and mixed states.
 It is often said that a system is in a pure state if {\it we} have maximum {\it knowledge} of the system, while it is in a mixed state if {\it our knowledge} of the system is incomplete.''
-The explicit reference to ``our knowledge'' is strictly related to the well known operational definition of a pure state: `If a quantum system is prepared in such way that one can devise a maximal test yielding with certainty (probability = 1) a particular outcome, then it is said that the quantum system is in a \emph{pure state}.'
-In turn, the notion of {\it maximal test} allows to interpret a quantum observable as being an {\it actual property} ---i.e., a property that will yield the answer {\it yes} when being measured \cite{Smets05}.
-It is then stated that the pure state of a quantum system is described by a unit vector in a Hilbert space which in Dirac's notation is written as $|\psi \rangle$.

-Depending on the basis, a pure state in $\mathcal{H}$ is also represented by a, so called, superposition of states:
+The explicit reference to ``our knowledge'' is strictly related to the widespread ---specially, in the field of quantum information--- operational definition of a {\it pure state} in terms of certain predictions.
+This definition rests in what is known as a {\it maximal test}: `If a quantum system is prepared in such way that one can obtain a maximal test yielding with certainty (probability = 1) a particular outcome, then it is said that the quantum system is in a \emph{pure state}.'
+In turn, the notion of {\it maximal test} allows to interpret a quantum observable as being an {\it actual property} ---i.e., a property that will yield the answer {\it yes} when being measured (see for discussion \cite{BeltramettiCassinelli81, FLSG13, Jauch68, Mittelstaedt78, Smets05, Piron76}).
+It is then stated that the pure state of a quantum system is described by a unit vector in a Hilbert space, $\mathcal{H}$, which in Dirac's notation is written as $|\psi \rangle$.
+Depending on the basis, a pure state in $\mathcal{H}$ is also represented by a superposition of states: